Allergy Tests

 • Skin Tests provide an answer within 15-20 minutes of testing, whereas blood tests take days to return.

-• Skin Prick Test values can vary between centres, while blood tests (Thermo-fisher-based, ALEX, or ISAC) are standardised across Labs.
+• Skin Prick Test values vary between centres, while blood tests (Thermo-fisher-based, ALEX, or ISAC) are standardised across Labs.

 • Certain ‘labile’ foods such as Kiwi, Lentil, Wheat, and Sesame perform better on Skin Testing when fresh/uncooked foods are used.